dotnet/docs/docs/standard/modern-web-apps-azure-architecture/azure-hosting-recommendations-for-asp-net-web-apps.md

 - App Service Web Apps

-- Containers
+- Containers (several options)

 - Virtual Machines (VMs)

-Of these, App Service Web Apps is the recommended approach for most scenarios.
+Of these, App Service Web Apps is the recommended approach for most scenarios, including simple container-based apps.
 For microservice architectures, consider a container-based approach.
 If you need more control over the machines running your application, consider Azure Virtual Machines.

 ### App Service Web Apps